Joseph Hazelwood: Exxon Valdez oil spill

 Exxon Valdez departed the port of Valdez, Alaska, at 9:12 p.m. on March 23, 1989, with 53 million gallons of crude oil bound for California.
 A harbor pilot guided the ship through the Valdez Narrows before departing the ship and returning control to Hazelwood, the ship's master.
 The ship maneuvered out of the outbound traffic lane in the Traffic Separation Scheme (TSS) to avoid icebergs.
 Following the maneuver and sometime after 11 p.m., Hazelwood departed the navigation bridge and was in his stateroom at the time of the accident.

-He left Third Mate Gregory Cousins in charge of the navigation bridge and Able Seaman Robert Kagan at the helm with instructions from the third mate to return to the southbound traffic lane in the TSS at a prearranged point.
+He left Third Mate Gregory Cousins in charge of the navigation bridge and Able Seaman Robert Kagan at the helm with instructions to the third mate to return to the southbound traffic lane in the TSS at a prearranged point.
 Exxon Valdez failed to return to the shipping lanes and struck Bligh Reef at around 12:04 a.m. on March 24, 1989.
 The accident resulted in the discharge of around 11 million gallons of oil, 20% of the cargo, into Prince William Sound.

 Exxon fired Hazelwood following the accident.

 During Hazelwood's trial, Alaska state prosecutors failed to convince the jury that Hazelwood was intoxicated at the time of the grounding.
 By his own admission, Hazelwood drank "two or three vodkas" between 4:30 p.m. and 6:30 p.m. that same night, before boarding the Exxon Valdez at 8:25 p.m.
 His blood alcohol content was found to be .061.
 However, the defense argued that the blood samples were taken nearly ten hours after the incident and were mishandled.

 Most states, including Alaska, do not allow samples after three hours, and a preservative required to halt fermentation was not added to the sample.
 Fermentation could have added to the amount of alcohol in the sample, making the result invalid.
 In March 1990 he was acquitted of second-degree criminal mischief, of operating a vessel while intoxicated and of reckless endangerment; he was however convicted of misdemeanor negligence for discharging oil, fined $50,000, and sentenced to 1,000 hours of community service.
 After eight years of ultimately unsuccessful appeals, he started community service in 1999.

 As a result of the accident, in 1991 the United States Coast Guard suspended his masters' license for a period of nine months.